Chapter 42:

 “It would seem choosing you three was a mistake.
 Jorōgumo.”

-“What can this servant do for you, master?”
+“What can this servant do for you, Master?”
 Jorōgumo elegantly asked, curtseying.

 “You can manipulate their growth cycle?”

-“To an extent, master,” Jorōgumo said.
-“If you wish for it, I could produce about a hundred such spiders for you within two weeks.
-However, as they are spiders, they will have natural predators and be targets for humans when they clean, master.”
+“To an extent, Master.
+If you desire it, I could produce about a hundred such spiders for you in fourteen days.
+However, they are spiders, Master, and they have natural predators and are targets for humans when they clean.”

-“That’s fine.
-As long as they are able to provide us with good, reliable information, that is the main thing.
+“As long as they are able to provide us with reliable information, that’s fine.
 I take it you have no issues with this?”

-“None, master.”
+“None, Master.”

 “Excellent.
-Begin producing said spiders in the castle basements.
+Begin producing spiders in the castle basements.
 Tell Eva to help you with whatever it is you need to create your brood for now.”

-“Shall I start now, master?”
+“Shall I start now, Master?”

 “Do so.”